stefanuebe/vaadin-fullcalendar/README.md

 calendar.setBusinessHours(new BusinessHours(LocalTime.of(9, 0)));

 ### Using timezones
-// Per default, our FC works with UTC.
-You can set a custom timezone to be shown for the user.
+// FC allows to show entries in a specifc timezone.
+Setting a timezone only affects the client side
-// This will automatically update all entries on the client side.
+// and might be interesting, when editing those entries in some kind of edit form

 Timezone tzBerlinGermany = new Timezone("Europe/Berlin");
-calendar.setTimezone(tzBerlinGermany);
+calendar.setTimezone(tzBerlinGermany); // will rerender the client side and show all times 1-2 hours "later".

 // We can also reset the timezone to default. calendar.setTimezone(Timezone.UTC);